Farhugz/Farhugz/README.md

 <br />

 <h3 align="center">🔎 About me :</h3>
-<p align="center">I have spent the last 10 years working in the retail industry, starting as a golf instructor and ending up as a lead trainer in a large group.
+<p align="center">I have spent the last 10 years working in the retail industry, starting as a golf instructor and ending up as a lead trainer in a large group.</p>

-For those 10 fast-paced years, my driving force was the challenge and passion to learn, to push my limits, and to grow the business.
+<p align="center">For those 10 fast-paced years, my driving force was the challenge and passion to learn, to push my limits, and to grow the business.</p>
-To find the solution that would allow us to go further, from a technical point of view but especially human.
+<p align="center">To find the solution that would allow us to go further, from a technical point of view but especially human.</p>

-Today, digital technology is taking more and more place in our busy lives.
-A lot of fascinating projects arise every day, and I want to part in them.
+<p align="center">Today, digital technology is taking more and more place in our busy lives.
+A lot of fascinating projects arise every day, and I want to part in them.</p>

-👀 If you see where I’m going with this, let’s talk 🙂📬</p>
+<p align="center">👀 If you see where I’m going with this, let’s talk 🙂📬</p>

 <br />
 <br />